bash-bastion/basalt/README.md

 eval "$(basalt global init bash)" # zsh and fish are also supported
 ```

+***NOTE***: Basalt is currently BETA.
+There are known bugs that will be fixed.
+I _highly_ recommended to wait until `v1.0.0` before trying anything out

 See [Installation](./docs/tutorials/installation.md) and [Getting Started](./docs/tutorials/getting-started.md) for more details

 ## Features

-Note that many of these features have been implemented before, but require a reimplementation since the major rewrite

-- [x] Lockfile usage
-- [ ] Transaction rollback
-- [ ] Works with essentially all popular Bash projects out of the box
+- Install most Bash/Zsh/Fish projects out of the box
-- [ ] Specifying specific man, completion, etc. directories
-- [x] Local package installation
+- Local Bash packages (Awk/Zsh/Fish/Ksh coming later)
-- [x] Global (user-wide) package installation
-- [ ] Custom builtins
+- Custom builtins for packages (not yet implemented)
+- Robust (lockfile usage, transaction rollback (not yet implemented), great error handling)

 ## Ecosystem

-There is a small, but growing number of packages installable with Basalt.
+Most of the "ecosystem" is just good utility libraries and somewhat useful Bash applications I've made

 See the list at [awesome-bash-packages](https://github.com/hyperupcall/awesome-bash-packages)

 ## License